Agostino Facheris

 Agostino Facheris (16th-century) was an Italian painter, active in Bergamo, Italy.
 He was also known as il Caversegno after the contrada of Presezzo where he was born.

 Biography

-He was a pupil of Lorenzo Lotto and Andrea Previtali.
+Facheris was a pupil of Lorenzo Lotto and Andrea Previtali.
 He collaborated with the latter in completing the polyptych for the church of Santo Spirito in Bergamo.
 Other works include a Madonna and child with Saints (1536) for the parish church of Locatello and a polyptych (1537) for the parish church of Piazzatorre.
 He painted a Madonna and Saints for the church of San Bartolomeo of Bergamo; a St Sebastian and St Fabiano for the parish church of Sant'Alessandro della Croce.
 The panels of the Life of St Giuliano is held by the Galleria Nazionale d'Arte Antica in Rome.